cksystemsteaching/selfie/manuscript/encoding.md

 ...
 ```

 Out of the 166,707 characters in `selfie.c` only a little more than half of the characters, that is, 94,033 characters are actually considered as code.
 The rest is whitespace and characters in a total of 864 comments.
+The [code](http://github.com/cksystemsteaching/selfie/blob/949642c1ffb7a70633be551cf42f5ff83735eeb9/selfie.c#L1710-L1756) in `selfie.c` that starc uses to ignore whitespace and comments may look mysterious but not for long.

 ### Identifiers